stackrev/vue-nuxt-gh-static-landingpage/README.md

 ## Make it Beautiful

-Our app should be pretty, and what better way to do this than to add a *Vuetify* template:
+Our app should be pretty, and what better way to do this than through a *Vuetify* template:

 ```bash
 yarn add vuetify@next sass @mdi/font